AGTTeam/AGTTSite/content/guide/nds/4.playing-the-game/en.md

 #### Play using DraStic Emulator

 1. Transfer the patched ROM file onto your device.
-We recommend creating a specific 'nds' folder to keep things organized.
+We recommend creating a specific 'NDS' folder to keep things organized.
 2. Download [DraStic](https://play.google.com/store/apps/details?id=com.dsemu.drastic) off the Google Play Store.
 3. Open the app, and select "load new game".
 4. Navigate to the patched *:guide-data* ROM file, press "Start Game", and enjoy!

 #### Play using RetroArch Emulator

 1. Transfer the patched ROM file onto your device.
-We recommend creating a specific 'nds' folder to keep things organized.
+We recommend creating a specific 'NDS' folder to keep things organized.
 2. Download [RetroArch](https://play.google.com/store/apps/details?id=com.retroarch) off the Google Play Store.
 3. Open the app, tap "Online Updater", scroll down and download all of the updates.
 4. Scroll back to the top of the Online Updater menu, and go to "Core Downloader".
 Scroll down to the Nintendo DS Cores, and download the *Nintendo - DS (melonDS)*  and *Nintendo - DS (DeSmuME)* cores.